ethanpost/quizk.ing/Engineering/Send_Cut_Send/01-05-CAD_Basics_-_Defining_Sketches_with_Constraints-_Education_Chapter_1_Lesson_5.md

 ---

-False
+B

 ///

 ## Master Answer Key

-1. C – Black color indicates fully defined elements, while blue indicates undefined elements.
+1. B – Black color indicates fully defined elements, while blue indicates undefined elements.

-2. B – Constraints are essential rules that prevent chaos in CAD sketches and cannot be ignored.
+2. A – Constraints are essential rules that prevent chaos in CAD sketches and cannot be ignored.

-3. B – The first line selected determines the orientation that the second line will adopt.
+3. C – The first line selected determines the orientation that the second line will adopt.

-4. B – The 45-degree rule determines whether a line becomes horizontal (<45°) or vertical (>45°) when using the horizontal/vertical constraint.
+4. D – The 45-degree rule determines whether a line becomes horizontal (<45°) or vertical (>45°) when using the horizontal/vertical constraint.

-5. C – The horizontal/vertical constraint only requires selecting one line, unlike parallel, equal, and perpendicular constraints which require two selections.
+5. D – The horizontal/vertical constraint only requires selecting one line, unlike parallel, equal, and perpendicular constraints which require two selections.

-6. B – The coincident constraint works specifically with points, allowing you to attach one point to another.
+6. C – The coincident constraint works specifically with points, allowing you to attach one point to another.

-7. A – The equal constraint creates a relationship where both lines maintain the same length automatically.
+7. B – The equal constraint creates a relationship where both lines maintain the same length automatically.

-8. B – The midpoint constraint places a point at the exact middle of a line, as the name suggests.
+8. C – The midpoint constraint places a point at the exact middle of a line, as the name suggests.

-9. C – The perpendicular constraint restricts movement significantly, allowing only vertical movement and length changes.
+9. B – The perpendicular constraint restricts movement significantly, allowing only vertical movement and length changes.

-10. B – The main goal of applying constraints is to create a fully defined sketch where all elements are properly constrained.
+10. C – The main goal of applying constraints is to create a fully defined sketch where all elements are properly constrained.

-11. B – Blue-colored elements indicate undefined/chaotic elements, not fully constrained ones.
+11. A – Blue-colored elements indicate undefined/chaotic elements, not fully constrained ones.

-12. B – Two constraints (parallel and horizontal) were used to control three features (both lines being parallel, both being horizontal).
+12. C – Two constraints (parallel and horizontal) were used to control three features (both lines being parallel, both being horizontal).

-13. C – Fully defined elements turn black, indicating they are properly constrained.
+13. B – Fully defined elements turn black, indicating they are properly constrained.

-14. B – The coincident constraint is used to attach points together, such as attaching a sketch point to the origin.
+14. D – The coincident constraint is used to attach points together, such as attaching a sketch point to the origin.

 15. B – Constraints alone are not sufficient; dimensions are also needed to fully define a sketch.